 Melanie Stone (Marek), Jake Stormoen (Dagen), Nicola Poesner (Teela), Adam Johnson (Thane), Philip Brodie (Betylla), Kevin Sorbo (Gojun Pye), Robert Jayne (Peregus Malister), Matthew Mercer (Szorlok), Davey Morrison (The Eel), Evie Brodie (Yuliya), Geoff Hansen (Captain Purlo)

 Marek is learning more about her powers as a necromancer from Gojun Pye when they are attacked by Szorlok’s minions.
 Gojun warns Marek that Szorlok is coming for her and tells her to remain in safety by their campfire.
 However, Thane is taken prisoner by Peregus Malister and Marek decides she cannot stay behind and do nothing.
-She, Dagen and Teela go to Malister to offer to buy Thane back but are instead told that they only way to save him is to go on a quest to steal a shipment of illustrium.
+She, Dagen and Teela go to Malister and offer to buy Thane back.
+They are instead told that they only way to free him is to go on a quest to steal a shipment of illustrium.
 As they set out, Szorlok comes seeking another of the fragments of the Darkspore.

-The Mythica series was an attempt by Utah-based Arrowstorm Entertainment to create an original epic fantasy series.
+The Mythica series was an attempt by Utah-based Arrowstorm Entertainment to create an original epic fantasy film series.
 The series began with Mythica: A Quest for Heroes (2014) and continued with Mythica: The Darkspore (2015).
 This was the third film and was followed by Mythica: The Iron Crown (2016) and Mythica: The God Slayer (2016).
 The results proved surprisingly good.

 The Necromancer marks the changeover of directorial hands from Anne Black, who had handled the first two Mythica films, to A. Todd Smith who had acted as cinematographer on the first two films and was replaced by John Lyle for the subsequent entries.
 The first film operated most engagingly.
 Surprisingly for a low-budget film, its strengths were all in the characterisation of the quartet and in the ways that we saw the characters find their arcs and play off each other.
 When the series started to expand beyond that in The Darkspore, it tended to fall back on being just a regular low-budget fantasy film.